ros2/ros2_documentation/source/Installation/Alternatives/Windows-Development-Setup.rst

    $ pixi install

-You should now close the powershell session, as the rest of the instructions will use the Windows command prompt.
+You should now close the cmd session, as the rest of the instructions will use the Windows command prompt.

 Build ROS 2
 -----------